YashiGarg016/WeeklySales-predictor/README.md

-This is a Walmart weekly sales predictor.
+ A Walmart weekly sales predictor.
 This is a regression based model.